billbuchanan/csn09112/week04_ciphers/labs/additional_lab/README.md

  </ul>

 <h2>Ciphers</h2>
-<p>Morse code is a simple substitution cipher.
+<p>1.
+Morse code is a simple substitution cipher.
 Implement some Python code which allows the user to enter a word, and the program should convert it into Morse code.
 Some reference code can be found <a href="https://gist.github.com/guinslym/ebb4fefe0f7d63beab01a70a8fd630d7" target="_blank">here</a>.
 Using your program, decipher the following:

 <pre>
 (—···) (— — —) (—··—) (·) (···)